 This 1986 piece, not unlike Marilyn, Elvis, and his other portraits, further contributes to Warhol’s exploration of celebrity.
 Warhol confronts the audience with a close and personal glare, portraying a comfort with being seen and an acknowledgment of his status in the public eye.

 In Fright Wig, Warhol employs a bold, Pop Art red and high contrast to create an intense, haunting image.
-Echoing his fascination with mortality, the portrait’s shadowy nature conjures a fleeting presence, reminding viewers of the transient nature of life and the inevitability of death.
+The portrait echoes his fascination with mortality.
+Its shadowy nature conjures a fleeting presence, reminding viewers of life’s transience and inevitable end.
 The significance of this is heightened by Warhol’s passing, which occurred the following year.

 Fright Wig’s bold, haunting quality also speaks to Warhol’s enduring presence in the cultural zeitgeist and his artistic legacy.
 Warhol’s confrontational Fright Wig pose imprints the magnitude of his gaze on his audience and solidifies that his legacy will last forever.